 Researchers at the CDC define mold as “a fungal growth that forms and spreads on various kinds of damp or decaying organic matter.”
 According to the CDC, some notable facts about mold include:

-• Molds can appear in many different colors, though they are often associated with being black, dark gray, or dark green.
+- Molds can appear in many different colors, though they are often associated with being black and white

 Time for Mold to Grow